Bhubaneswar Rajdhani Express: Overview

 This train is fully air conditioned and has an AC Hot Buffet car to provide both vegetarian and non-vegetarian meals during the journey.
 The meals are pre-paid along with the ticket, similar to the other Rajdhani Express trains.
 The train offers three classes of accommodation i.e. AC First Class (1A) with 2-berth and 4-berth couples (with locking facility for privacy), AC Two Tier (2A) with open bays (4 berths/bay + 2 berths on the other side of the aisle of each bay), provided with curtains for privacy, and AC Three Tier (3A) with open bays (6 berths/bay + 2 berths on the other side of the aisle of each bay) without curtains.

-Bhubaneswar Rajdhani's Coaches was painted in Pattachitra and NALCO branding in December 2019.
+Bhubaneswar Rajdhani's coaches was painted in Pattachitra and NALCO branding in December 2019.
+However, it was upgraded to Tejas rake on 14 August 2023, making it the latest and 5th Tejas Rajdhani Express of India.

 Traction

-The three sets of Bhubaneswar Rajdhani Express are hauled by Electric Loco Shed, Ghaziabad-based WAP-7 on its entire journey.
+The three sets of Bhubaneswar Tejas Rajdhani Express are hauled by Ghaziabad Loco Shed-based WAP-7 electric locomotive on its entire journey.